 For the majority of those below normal pension age when the scheme enters a PPF assessment period, the PPF will pay a 90% level of compensation, subject to a cap.

-The cap produces maximum compensation of £34,655.05 at age 65 in 2017/18.
-From April 2017, there is a long-service cap (increased by 3% for each full year of pensionable service above 20 years, up to a maximum of double the standard cap).
+The cap produces maximum standard compensation of £35,105.56 at age 65 in 2018/19.
+There is now an enhanced long-service cap (increased by 3% for each full year of pensionable service above 20 years, up to a maximum of double the standard cap).
 This was in recognition that the cap – which was intended partly as a cost-control measure and partly to prevent moral hazard – had a disproportionate effect on scheme members with long service (HCWS163, 15 September 2016; DWP, consultation on the draft PPF (Modification) (Amendment) Regulations 2017).

 There are other ways in which PPF compensation does not match what would have been provided by the pension scheme had not wound up.
 For example, indexation is only provided on rights accrued from April 1997.